denisevice/checklist-trello-bot/README.md

 The code is open-source and available on [Github](https://github.com/louisjeck/checklist-trello-bot) and [Glitch](https://glitch.com/edit/#!/checklist-bot)

 We have chosen to open-source it for many reasons:
-- it can be used as a source of education for other students and pros
+- use it as a source of education for other students and pros
-- it gives visibility for Louis (who's looking for an internship next summer in Southern California) and OCTO Technology
+- give visibility to Louis (who's looking for an internship next summer in Southern California) and OCTO Technology
-- it can help detect and solve potential security leaks
+- help detect and solve potential security leaks
-- we welcome future contributors
+We welcome future contributors.
+Please contact us or send us pull requests ;-)

 ## Credits
 Powered by OCTO Technology, 2017